SilvieHong/SilvieHong.github.io/_posts/2024-10-04-web-optimization.md

 Browser pauses while `@import` fetches fonts.
 Because after loading font, it loads css.
 <br>

 It's not a bad way, but it's slow.
-So a better way is to use link, @font-face, and Web Font Loader.
+So a better way is to use link, `@font-face`, and Web Front Loader.

 <br>